nestjs/docs.nestjs.com/content/graphql/guards-interceptors.md

 #### Execution context

-Since GraphQL receives a different type of data in the incoming request, the [`ExecutionContext`](https://docs.nestjs.com/fundamentals/execution-context) received by both guards and interceptors is somewhat different with GraphQL vs. REST.
+Since GraphQL receives a different type of data in the incoming request, the [execution context](https://docs.nestjs.com/fundamentals/execution-context) received by both guards and interceptors is somewhat different with GraphQL vs. REST.
 GraphQL resolvers have a distinct set of arguments: `root`, `args`, `context`, and `info`.
 Thus guards and interceptors must transform the generic `ExecutionContext` to a `GqlExecutionContext`.
 This is straightforward:

 ```typescript
 import { CanActivate, ExecutionContext, Injectable } from '@nestjs/common';